Recommendations

 A camp of Russian gypsies, dancing and playing music.
 After an opening dance, a quartet of beer-drinkers gargles the Volga Boatman song, then another group hauling on a rope sings it (we finally see that the other end of the rope is anchored by a very small dog).
 A trench-coated bomber sneaks into the palace, where we see Rice-Puddin', the mad monk, cheating at a jigsaw puzzle.
 He spies the activity in the gypsy camp and orders a henchman to fetch the gypsy girl.
 The villagers revolt as a result, sending The Mad Monk scrambling on his horse; they stuff a bomb into his pants just as he turns his horse into a helicopter, and it explodes.

-The influence of Rudolf Ising in Wake Up the Gypsy in Me can be felt in the way modern Short films handle stylistic flair.
+The influence of Rudolf Ising in Wake Up the Gypsy in Me can be felt in the way modern Animation films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1933 release set a high bar for atmospheric immersion.

 View Details